-The eastern coachwhip is a large, slender, fast-moving snake with dark color in the front part of the body and light color at the rear.
-Its color varies, but generally the front two-thirds is dark brown or black, and the hind one-third of the body is tan or reddish brown.
+The eastern coachwhip is a large, slender, fast-moving snake that is dark-colored in the front part of the body and light-colored at the rear.
+The color varies.
+Generally the front two-thirds of the body is dark brown or black, and the hind one-third is tan or reddish brown.
 The belly may be brown, tan, light yellow, or pink.
 Individuals from southwestern Missouri often are completely black or dark brown.
-Occasionally some individuals will have broad pink bands along the back.
-The dorsal (upperside) scales are smooth; the anal plate is divided (the anal plate is the last belly scale of a snake, which covers the anal opening).
+Some individuals have broad pink bands along the back.
+The dorsal (upperside) scales are smooth.

 Juvenile eastern coachwhips are marked with numerous dark brown crossbands over a tan ground color in the front part of the body, which fades to an overall tan at the rear.
 The dark markings disappear with age.